declare-lab/conv-emotion/COSMIC/feature-extraction/README.md

 python roberta_feature_extract_iemocap.py
 ```

-The features will be saved in the `iemocap\` directory.
+The features will be saved in the `iemocap/` directory.

 Use the other corresponding scripts to extract the features for the other datasets.
 You can then use the COMET and RoBERTa features to train the models using the scripts in `COSMIC/erc-training`.
 For reproduction of our results, we provide the features that we used in our experimets [here](https://drive.google.com/file/d/1TQYQYCoPtdXN2rQ1mR2jisjUztmOzfZr/view?usp=sharing).